Towards anisotropic cosmology in group field theory: Anisotropic GFT model

 We then still need to truncate these sums to a few chosen values for $j_a$ and $j_b$.
 One motivation for keeping only a small number of modes (but more than one) is the increasing arbitrariness coming from the need to specify initial conditions for each additional mode.
 This question of dependence on initial conditions generally affects cosmological models derived from fundamental quantum gravity, which tend to depend on some specific choice of (class of) initial states \cite{Alesci1,*Alesci2,*Alesci3,Dapor_effective_2017}.

 There is then a choice of which modes to include, in particular whether $j_a$ and $j_b$ should be large or small.
-Here two main factors come into play.
-At the \textit{kinematical} level, the LQG volume eigenvalues for tetrahedra show semiclassical behaviour for large spins \cite{Brunnemann_Thiemann_Vol,PolyhedraIta,Bianchi_Haggard_vol}.
-The largest volume eigenvalues we choose are always smaller than the volume of the corresponding orthocentric tetrahedron, but the relative difference decreases as the spins grow.
+Here two main factors may come into play.
+At the \textit{kinematical} level, the quantum properties of tetrahedra show semiclassical geometrical features for large spins \cite{Brunnemann_Thiemann_Vol,PolyhedraIta,Bianchi_Haggard_vol}; large spins allow for more possible discrete (quantum) states, so that classical concepts such as orthocentric tetrahedra can be approximated closely.
+Indeed, the largest volume eigenvalues we choose are always smaller than the volume of the corresponding orthocentric tetrahedron, but the relative difference decreases as the spins grow.
 We discuss this feature in appendix \ref{AppA} for two specific examples.
 It would suggest keeping modes associated to large values of $(j_a,j_b)$, since the geometric picture of orthocentric tetrahedra would be closer to the volume eigenvalues used.

 On the other hand, we know that for the type of GFT dynamics considered in this paper, the lowest spins will dominate the sum eventually \cite{Gielen_lowspin}, and larger spins give less important contributions to the dynamics at late times.
 This is why in previous work the sum was often trivialised to only the smallest spins, or to a few values.
 This truncation is analogous to loop quantum cosmology where the spins are usually all fixed to be $j=\frac{1}{2}$ (see \cite{BenAchour:2016ajk} for an attempt at generalisation).
-Therefore, even though using large spins makes sense at the kinematical level, when we include the dynamics we see that larger spins will quickly become insignificant for the evolution of the cosmological model.
-This is why we will only consider a few relatively small spins.
+Therefore, even though using large spins might make sense kinematically, when we include the dynamics we see that larger spins will quickly become insignificant for the evolution of the cosmological model.
+Finally, on general grounds one would expect that, for any fundamentally discrete (simplicial) approach to quantum gravity, a useful continuum limit is obtained for large simplicial complexes made of little simplices, rather than by magnified semiclassical building blocks.
+Thus, we will only consider a few relatively small spins.

 We now need to specify initial conditions given by the initial number of quanta $N_{j_a,j_b}(0)$.
 These initial conditions are of course in general arbitrary, but for concreteness we assume they follow a Gaussian distribution